-Tipping while on holiday is common in most parts of the world and India is no exception.
+Tipping while on holiday is common in most parts of the world India is no exception.
 However, it is not always clear who it is appropriate to tip and how much.
 Furthermore, travellers may not have the right amounts of cash available at the right time.
-In order to avoid any inconvenience Wendy Wu Tours operates a tipping policy where a stated amount is given to your national escort at the beginning of your tour and tips are disbursed amongst your main service providers (for example local guides and drivers) throughout your tour.
-The amount is designed to be at a reasonable level for travellers while being fair to the local people and includes a gratuity for the national escort.
-Any other tipping, such as tips for bathroom attendants or hotel porters that are taking luggage to your room, is at your discretion based on satisfaction of services received, as are gratuities for additional requested special services.
+In order to avoid any inconvenience Wendy Wu Tours operates a tipping policy where a stated amount is given to your National Escort at the beginning of your tour and tips are disbursed to local guides and drivers throughout your tour.
+The amount is designed to be at a reasonable level for travellers while being fair to the local people and includes a gratuity for the National Escort.